vitejs/vite/README.md

 </style>
 ```

-Note importing CSS / preprocessor files from `.js` files, and HMR from imported pre-proccessor files are currently not supported, but can be in the future.
+Note importing CSS / preprocessor files from `.js` files, and HMR from imported pre-processor files are currently not supported, but can be in the future.

 ### Building for Production